the-next-devs-org/showex/FOOTER_DOCUMENTATION.md

 ## Overview

-The **Footer** component is a comprehensive, feature-rich footer that appears at the bottom of every page across the ShowEx website.
+The **Footer** component is a comprehensive, feature-rich footer that appears at the bottom of every page across the ShoxEz website.
 It provides navigation links, company information, social media connections, and contact details with a modern, animated design that matches the site's cyan/turquoise color scheme.

 ---